 Michiel Jansz van Mierevelt, The Anatomy Lesson of Dr. Willem van der Meer, 1617.

-Explore posts in the same categories: bad writing, Iraq, Journalism and its discontents, MSM nonsense comment below, or link to this permanent URL from your own site.
+bad writing, Iraq, Journalism and its discontents, MSM nonsense comment below, or link to this permanent URL from your own site.